content-left-bg.png

 • or through a School-Based Apprenticeship or Traineeship.

-This information is sourced from https://www.qcaa.qld.edu.au/senior/certificates-qualifications/qce/learning-options-requirements/core-coursesThe Queensland Curriculum and Assessment Authority website
+This information is sourced from the Queensland Curriculum and Assessment Authority website

-• Awarded Vocational Education and Training (VET) Certificate II qualifications contribute 4 credits towards a QCE.
-Awarded Certificate III and IV qualifications generally contribute 8 credits, although some contribute less.
+• Awarded Vocational Education and Training (VET) Certificate II qualifications contribute up to 4 credits towards a QCE.
+Awarded Certificate III and IV qualifications can contribute up to 8 credits, although some contribute less.

 • Credits assigned to VET Certificates III and IV can be checked through the Student Connect website.